koreo-dev/koreo.dev/docs/getting-started/quick-start.md

 include a full Deployment definition but rather just the parts relevant to our ResourceFunction.
-Our test case then validates the update to be applied to the resource with `expectResource`, in particular asserting that the `hello` label is present and with the correct value.
+Our test case then validates the update to be applied to the resource with `expectResource`, in particular asserting that the `hello` label is present and has the correct value.

 Apply `stamp-deployment` to the cluster: